Skip to content

 What is it?¤

 Laktory is your all-in-one solution for defining both data transformations and Databricks resources.
-Imagine if Terraform, Databricks Asset Bundles, and dbt combined forces—that’s essentially Laktory.
+Imagine if Terraform, Databricks Asset Bundles, and dbt combined forces and added support for DataFrame API—that’s essentially Laktory.

-This open-source framework simplifies the creation, deployment, and execution of data pipelines while adhering to essential DevOps practices like version control, code reviews, and CI/CD integration.
-With Apache Spark and Polars driving its data transformation, Laktory ensures reliable and scalable data processing.
-Its modular, flexible approach allows you to seamlessly combine SQL statements with DataFrame operations.
+This open-source framework streamlines the creation, deployment, and execution of data pipelines while adhering to essential DevOps practices such as version control, code reviews, and CI/CD integration.
+Powered by Narwhals, Laktory enables seamless transitions between Apache Spark, Polars, and other frameworks to perform data transformations reliably and at scale.
+Its modular and flexible design allows you to effortlessly combine SQL statements with DataFrame operations, reducing complexity and enhancing productivity.

 what is laktory

-Since Laktory pipelines are built on top of Spark and Polars, they can run in any environment that supports python—from your local machine to a Kubernetes cluster.
-They can also be deployed and orchestrated as Databricks Jobs or Delta Live Tables, offering a simple, fully managed, and low-maintenance solution.
+Since Laktory pipelines are built on top of Narwhals, they can run in any environment that supports python—from your local machine to a Kubernetes cluster.
+They can also be deployed and orchestrated as Databricks Jobs or Lakeflow Declarative Pipelines, offering a simple, fully managed, and low-maintenance solution.

 But Laktory goes beyond data pipelines.
 It empowers you to define and deploy your entire Databricks data platform—from Unity Catalog and access grants to compute and quality monitoring—providing a complete, modern solution for data platform management.